Elohim (The Supreme Being) - The Father

 “Grace be with you, mercy, and peace, from Elohim the Father, and from the Master Yahushua Messiah, the Son of the Father” (2 John 3).
 From this verse we see that the Father and the Master Yahushua Messiah are two separate Beings as we have seen in others also.

-All the above Scriptures clearly affirm that the True Elohim is the Father, and He is also "the Father of our Master Yahushua Messiah."
+All the above Scriptures clearly affirm that the true Elohim is the Father, and He is also "the Father of our Master Yahushua Messiah."
 Yahushua had an Elohim Who also is His Father.
-When we first began to understand these things it became apparent that we had assumed some things because that is what we had been taught.
-We had failed to study these subjects out for ourselves under the guidance of the Holy Spirit of Elohim.
-When we began to study for ourselves under the guidance of the Spirit of Elohim, only then could we begin to understand this correctly.
+When I first began to understand these things it became apparent that I had assumed some things because that is what I had been taught.
+I had failed to study these subjects out for myself under the guidance of the Holy Spirit of Elohim.
+When I began to study for myself under the guidance of the Spirit of Elohim, only then could I begin to understand this correctly.
 “And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in Elohim, Who created all things by Yahushua Messiah” (Ephesians 3:9).
-Yahushua was the active Being using Elohim's power in doing the creative work.
+Yahushua was the Being using Elohim's power in doing the creative work.
 “Hast thou not known? hast thou not heard, that the Everlasting Elohim, Yahuwah, the Creator of the ends of the earth, fainteth not, neither is weary?
 There is no searching of His understanding” (Isaiah 40:28).